+D8 List any other application red quirements spec cific to transfer a pplicants:

+D9 List application priority, closi are reviewed on a continuou

 D9 Priority Date Closing Date Notification Date Reply Date Rolling Admission

-D9 Fall Х
+D9 Fall X

-D9 Winter Х
+D9 Winter X

-D9 Spring Х
+D9 Spring X

-D9 Summer Х
+D9 Summer X

-1

-D10 1.4 Yes No
+D10 Yes No

-D10 Does an open admission po licy, if reported, apply to
+D10 Does an open admission po licy, if reported. apply to .
+55

-transfer students?
-J
+transfer students? ,,

-D11 Describe additional requirem anto for transfo r admission if a nnliaghla:
+D11 Describe additional requiren nents for transfe r admission if a pplicable.

-ווט Describe additional requirem pplicable.
+pp

-Transfer Credit Polici 26
+Transfer Credit Policie 28

 D12 Report the lowest grade ear se that may be

-transferred for credit: se that may be с
+012 transferred for credit:

+transferred for credit.

-D13 Number Unit Type 1
+D13 Number Unit Type

-- Maximum number of credits or courses that may be Office Type
+Maximum number of credits or courses that may be Number Offic Type

-2.0 transferred from a two-year No limit
+סוס transferred from a two-year may be NO LIMIT

-, , ļļ 1
+transierred from a two-year institution.

 D14 Number Unit Type

+Maximum number of credite or courses that may be Number Offit Type

-D14 Maximum number of credits or courses that may be N I.a.
-Lines it
+D14 Maximum number of credits or courses that may be transferred from a four-year institution: NO LIMIT

-transferred from a four-year institution: No limit
+transferred from a lour-year iristitutiori.

+D4.5 Minimum mumb and an alita tl- at tua - afa - a

+פוע Minimum number of credits

+your institution to earn an as sociate degree: 30.00

+D16 Minimum number of credits ust complete at

+your institution to earn a bac chelor's degree: 45.00

 -

-D15 Minimum number of credits that transfers m ust complete at

-your institution to earn an as sociate degree: 30

-D16 Minimum number of credits ust complete at

-your institution to earn a bac helor's degree: 45

 D17 Describe other transfer cred it policies: